jnguyen1192/SIA/README.md

         Can it be similar color of the real color ?
-        Synthesis of choices of the colors of the box Specify if a voice of the thinking will exist
-Mic as an input
+        Synthesis of choices of the colors of the box Specify if a voice of the thinking will exist Etablish the show of the voice (text or audio) Mic as an input
     Separate sounds listen
     Focus on user voice